Routing

 });

-The [] syntax in Webman routing is mainly used to handle optional path segments or match dynamic routes.
-It allows you to define more complex path structures and matching rules for routes.
+The [] syntax in Webman routing mainly handles optional path segments or dynamic route matching, allowing you to define more complex path structures and matching rules

 Route Groups